Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The GW-invariants

-The a priori real number $\langle\Psi^Q_{A,g,k}([\alpha_1]\otimes\ldots \otimes[\alpha_k]),[\tau]\rangle$ is called a {\bf Gromov-Witten invariant}.
+The a priori real number $\langle\Psi^Q_{A,g,m}([\alpha_1]\otimes\ldots \otimes[\alpha_m]),[\tau]\rangle$ is called a {\bf Gromov-Witten invariant}.
 It is zero if the Fredholm index does not agree with the degree of the differential form being integrated.
 It follows from the construction that the Gromov-Witten invariants are invariants of the symplectic deformation type of the manifold $Q$.
 Indeed, a deformation produces an arc of Cauchy-Riemann sections.
-These are component proper since the almost complex structures occurring are tamed.
-The GW-invariants are rational numbers if the (co)homology classes are integer and the above integral has an interpretation as a rational count of solutions of some intersection problems.
-For the details of Theorem \ref{GW-thm} we refer to \cite{H3}, where also the properties of the Gromov--Witten invariants are presented.
+These are component-proper since the almost complex structures occurring are tamed. {With additional efforts one can show that the GW-invariants are rational numbers if the (co)homology classes are integer and the above integral has an interpretation as a rational count of solutions of some intersection problems. }\\

+{\bf Acknowledgement} We thank the referee for useful comments.
+We thank Urs Fuchs for pointing out a bug in the topology part, which required a stronger analytical argument comparing two uniformizers.
+The first author also would like to thank Nate Bottman and Jiayong Li and the more than 30 participants of the MIT RTG-sponsored polyfold workshop at Pajaro Dunes at which the ideas of polyfold theory as well as this paper was discussed in detail.
+This event took place, while the authors were preparing the final version implementing the suggestions of the referee, and the questions and discussion with participants helped to improve several parts of the presentation.
+We thank Stefan Suhr and Kai Zehmisch for their comments.
+Finally we would like to thank Joel Fish and Katrin Wehrheim for their interest in this project and their valuable feedbacks.

+Kris Wysocki and Eduard Zehnder would like thank the Institute for Advanced Study (IAS) in Princeton and the ForschungsInstitut f\"ur Mathematik (FIM) in Zurich for their hospitality.

-\section{Recollections and Technical Results}
+\chapter{Recollections and Technical Results}

 A basic ingredient in the construction of the polyfold structure on the space of stable curves is the Deligne-Mumford theory.
 There is, however, a twist.
 In the plumbing constructions of Riemann surfaces we have to apply a recipe which is quite different from the one used in the DM-theory.
 The deeper reasons lie in the analysis of function spaces.
 The DM-theory, as needed here, has been developed in detail in \cite{HWZ-DM}.
 The other ingredients are nonlinear analysis facts related to our sc-version of nonlinear analysis.
 The results needed here have been proved in \cite{HWZ8.7}.
 We start by recalling the results used in the polyfold construction later on.